 When it comes to charting their careers, accountants and other finance professionals are limited only by their imagination.
-Accounting jobs are available in literally every type of organization.
-If you are a finance whiz, whatever your hobbies or interests — sports, fashion, entertainment, the environment — there's a good chance you'll be able to leverage your expertise to find a dream job.
+Accounting jobs are available in literally every type of organization, and if you're looking for what you'd consider a fun accounting job, consider your hobbies, passions or expertise.

-Want a career in finance but looking for something other than a traditional CPA position?
-Consider these less-conventional types of accounting jobs:
+If you want a career in finance but you're looking for something other than a traditional CPA position, consider these less-conventional types of accounting jobs:

 Accountant to the stars